Keep the legends alive

 A TPO can be placed on any tree, including hedgerow trees but not hedgerows themselves.
 It can also apply to woodland, although this is less common.
-TPOs are most commonly used for urban and semi-urban settings, and for trees with high ‘amenity’ or ‘nature conservation value’.
+TPOs are generally used for urban and semi-urban settings, and for trees with high ‘amenity’ or ‘nature conservation value’.

-If a tree or wood is protected by a TPO or is in a conservation area, anyone wishing to carry out management work or remove the tree will need to get permission from the local planning authority (usually the local council).
+If a tree or wood is protected by a TPO or is in a conservation area, anyone wishing to carry out management work - including pruning or removal - will need to get permission from the local planning authority (usually the local council).

-Remember though, making a TPO is a discretionary power - the council does not have to place a TPO on any tree.
-However, where one is made, the council does have a duty to enforce it.
+Remember, making a TPO is a discretionary power.
+The council does not have to place a TPO on any tree, but has a duty to enforce it when it does.

 Within the first six months of a TPO it can be confirmed or terminated at any time.
 It can also be modified during this time, although you can’t add more trees to the TPO in this time period.
 If more trees need to be added, a new TPO will usually be created by the council.